-FInally, the uber-luxurious Miavana, on the private island of Nosy Ankao in the northeast, is one of the most exclusive beach resorts in Africa.
-Nosy Ankao is set within the Loky Manambato Protected Area, a marine park of pristine coral reefs, offering snorkeling, diving, and even whale-watching just off-shore.
+Finally, the uber-luxurious Miavana, on the private island of Nosy Ankao in the northeast, is one of the most exclusive beach resorts in Africa.
+Nosy Ankao is set within the Loky Manambato Protected Area, a marine park of pristine coral reefs, offering snorkelling, diving, and even whale watching just offshore.
 On land, one can spot lemurs and turtles nesting on the beach.

 Ready for your trip?

 Let us help you plan everything.

 We do not subscribe to the ‘one-size-fits-all’ philosophy.
 Sample itineraries and cost estimates are meant purely as a guide.
 To find out more, please contact one of our expert travel consultants to plan a customized itinerary based on your budget and interests.